Camps Bay: Beaches

 Koeël Bay has an African open-air curio market that sells hand crafted items from all over Africa.

 Bakoven gets its name because of a large rock just off-shore with what appears as an oven door in its side.
 There are several sheltered coves located in Bakoven.
 There is a sea rescue base stationed here and a popular swimming beach is off Beta Close.
-In the early 1940s a row of beach front houses were erected to house honored members of the South African Army who fought during World War II.
+In the 1940s a row of beach front houses were erected to house honored members of the South African Army who fought during World War II.
 Many of these old houses still stand and are now registered as South African National Heritage Sites.

 Balie Bay, from the Afrikaans kak balie (shit barrel) after the sewer discharge that used to be there.

 Camps Bay Beach, a Blue Flag Beach since 2008, is the largest white sand beach in Camps Bay.
 There is a seasonal life guard station with toilets at the west end of the beach.
 The beach is opposite Camps Bay's main tourist hub, featuring multiple hotels, restaurants, and shops.

 Glen Beach, at the far right of Camps Bay beach, is known as Camps Bay's best surfing beach.
-Short, fast rides and a small take-off area makes Glen Beach one of the hardest of Cape Town's beach breaks to surf and has resulted in a strong local atmosphere.